LauraLiu25/interview-position-prep/README.md

 ## 💡 Why I Built This

-Interview preparation becomes especially difficult when the target role is clear, but the candidate does not have a perfectly vertical internship or work experience for it.

-A student applying for product operations may come from research, campus projects, competitions, student organizations, business analysis, accounting, design, writing, or even an unfinished personal product.
-These experiences are not "irrelevant", but they are often not ready to be used in an interview.

-The real problem is not always a lack of experience.
-It is the lack of a method to read a JD, identify what the role is actually evaluating, and then mine the candidate's existing profile for transferable evidence.

-JD says "user growth", "data analysis", "content operation", "cross-functional collaboration", or "product thinking".
-The candidate's profile may say "competition project", "research report", "student association", "case study", "audit internship", or "campus service platform".

-`interview-position-prep` is built for this gap.
+Many candidates are not short of experience.
+They are short of a method to connect their existing experience with a specific role.

-It starts from a specific job description, searches the candidate's existing materials for useful signals, and turns those signals into interview-ready expression: fit analysis, resume revision directions, self-introduction material, STAR stories, phrase banks, and follow-up answer points.
+`interview-position-prep` starts from a target JD, mines the candidate's profile for transferable evidence, and turns that evidence into interview-ready language.

 The goal is not to package a candidate into someone they are not.
-The goal is to help them discover which parts of their real experience can speak to this role, and how to say it clearly.
+It is to help them explain their real experience in a way that is concrete, truthful, and role-relevant.

 ## 🧩 What It Does